BYO-UPM/Craneal_CT/README.md

 ## Dataset

 The two datasets (internal and external datasets) used in our [paper](https://github.com/BYO-UPM/Craneal_CT) are totally available in this repository.
-You can view the dataset storage structure [here](https://github.com/BYO-UPM/Craneal_CT/blob/main/Documents/preprocess.md).
+You can view the dataset storage structure [here](https://github.com/BYO-UPM/Craneal_CT/blob/main/Documents/data_storage.md).
 Detailed information about the datasets and the acquisition of CT images can be found in [here](https://github.com/BYO-UPM/Craneal_CT/blob/main/Documents/dataset_information.pdf).
 Additionally, this [document](https://github.com/BYO-UPM/Craneal_CT/blob/main/Documents/data_augmentation.md) provides explanations of the data preprocessing and augmentation processes.

+Note: Be careful with the `.DS_Store` files stored in the directory contents!
+Add codes to filter out them.

 ## Available models